G5277/Topsis-py-pkg/Readme.md

 # Topsis Implementation and Python Package

-This repository contains the implementation of the **Technique for Order Preference by Similarity to Ideal Solution (TOPSIS)** as part of an assignment.
+This repository contains the implementation of the **Technique for Order Preference by Similarity to Ideal Solution (TOPSIS)**.
 It includes two components:

 1. **Command-Line Python Program**
 2. **Python Package Published on PyPI**